kecman/Garage/PLAN.md

 - [Meta-programming,Commands] Autogenerate code for bingings
 - [Meta-programming,Commands] Autogenerate ui code for bingings
 - [UI/UX] Implement arcball constraints cf. http://graphicsinterface.org/wp-content/uploads/gi1992-18.pdf
-- [Rendering] Render vertex labels on top of other geometry always
-- [Rendering] Add option to render element labels
 - [UI/UX] Write * to indicate an identical first and last point
 - [UI/UX] Sweep drag for removing items from the scene?
 - [UI/UX] Click to copy point coordinate in {1.8e} format so that it can be used as a float literal in code